Medical Health Psychology

 Objectives and Content

-The course objectives are to provide students with knowledge of how psychological processes influence health-related behaviour, traditional psychosomatic conditions, psychosomatic problems and subjective health problems.
-The course will provide a basis for understanding and understanding of the relationships between psychosomatic illnesses, psychosomatic problems, somatisation and hypochondria.
+Teaching in medical health psychology is intended to provide students with an understanding of selected aspects of biological, psychological and social factors in sickness and health.
+The course objectives are to provide students with knowledge of how psychological processes influence health-related behaviour, traditional psychosomatic problems and conditions, and subjective health problems.
+The course will provide a basis for understanding the relationships between stress, psychosomatic illnesses, psychosomatic problems, and somatisation.

 • Epidemiology and the treatment of subjective health problems